RattleSN4K3/UT3-Mutator-BotBalancer/README.md

 BotBalancer
 ==========================

-A mutator for **Unreal Touranemnt 3** which balances the teams based on set conditions (Players vs. Bots, Bot-ratio, Map recommended players, ...).
+A mutator for **Unreal Tournament 3** which balances the teams based on set conditions (Players vs. Bots, Bot-ratio, Map recommended players, ...).

 # Install